DataDog/browser-sdk/developer-extension/README.md

 #### Search syntax

-We support a basic `key:value` search syntax which means you can search within the limits of [RUM event structures](https://docs.datadoghq.com/real_user_monitoring/explorer/search/), such as `action.target.name:action_name`.
+We support a basic `key:value` search syntax, which means you can search within the limits of [RUM event structures](https://docs.datadoghq.com/real_user_monitoring/explorer/search/), such as `action.target.name:action_name`.

 We split each search key based on whitespaces.
 To search with multiple conditions, simply add whitespaces in between, such as: